spf13/viper/README.md

 ## Viper or Vipers?

-Viper comes ready to use out of the box.
-There is no configuration or initialization needed to begin using Viper.
-Since most applications will want to use a single central repository for their configuration, the viper package provides this.
-It is similar to a singleton.

-In all of the examples above, they demonstrate using viper in its singleton style approach.
+Viper comes with a global instance (singleton) out of the box.

+Although it makes setting up configuration easy, using it is generally discouraged as it makes testing harder and can lead to unexpected behavior.

+The best practice is to initialize a Viper instance and pass that around when necessary.

+The global instance _MAY_ be deprecated in the future.
+See [#1855](https://github.com/spf13/viper/issues/1855) for more details.

 ### Working with multiple vipers